maksmakuta/cube/README.md

      - [ ] Shadows
      - [ ] Lighting

+### Controls

+ WASD to move
+ Space/Left Shift to move up/down respectively
+ Use mouse to rotate camera
+ F1 to show debug information

 ### Screenshot (0.3.1)

  You can see screenshots from older versions in `screenshots` directory